siranchao/siranchao/README.md

 ## 🌈 What I'm Pursuing
 - To become a full-stack developer
-- Dive deep into "The Rabbit Hole" to explore more IT technologies 😎
+- Dive deep into the "Rabbit Hole" to explore more unknowns😎

 ## 💻 Languages and Tools